-Eating and swallowing are complex neuromuscular activities, requiring over 30 muscles to perform.
+Eating and swallowing are complex neuromuscular activities, involving over 30 muscles to perform.
 They have two crucial biological features: food passage from the oral cavity into stomach and protecting material from entering the airway.
 Normal swallowing can be divided into four stages, the oral preparatory stage, the oral stage, pharyngeal stage and esophageal stage.
-Dysphagia (difficulty swallowing) can result from a wide variety of functional or structural deficits at any stage of swallowing.
+The four stages are dynamic and overlapping.

 Oral Preparatory Phase

 The oral preparatory stage begins when food is introduced into the oral cavity.
 Food is chewed into smaller pieces and mixed with saliva to form a bolus of material.
 Mastication and mixing the food with saliva require the muscles of mastication including the masseter, temporalis, medial and lateral ptergoids and facial muscles including the obicularis oris and buccinator muscles.

 After liquid is taken into the mouth from a cup or by a straw, the liquid bolus is held in the anterior part of the floor of the mouth or on the tongue surface against the hard palate surrounded by the upper dental arch (upper teeth).
 The oral cavity is sealed posteriorly by the soft palate and tongue contact to prevent the liquid bolus leaking into the oropharynx before the swallow.
 There can be leakage of liquid into the pharynx if the seal is imperfect, and this leakage increases with aging.

 Oral Transit Phase

 The oral transit phases is a voluntary phase that begins with the posterior propulsion of the bolus by the tongue and ends with initiation of the pharyngeal swallow.